packit/packit.dev/docs/configuration/index.md

 The information about releases [is retrieved from Bodhi](https://bodhi.fedoraproject.org/releases/) and because of the cache and required availability on Copr, it might take a while to get the newest state.

-#### sync_test_job_statuses_with_builds

-(*bool*) When set to `true` (the default), test job statuses are updated together with their corresponding build job statuses.
-When set to `false`, while test jobs are waiting for their corresponding build jobs to finish, their statuses remain in pending state and only build job statuses are updated, for example with `SRPM build is in progress...` or `Starting RPM build...`.

 ## User configuration file